 - Parking Lot Ownership: Town of Kingstree

 Kingstree, the seat of Williamsburg County in the South Carolina low country, was originally part of the “Township Plan” that colonial governor Robert Johnson set up in 1730.
 The township, set out on the banks of the Black River, was named in honor of the English Protestant King, William of Orange.
-The township succeeded largely because of the raising and processing of indigo, which brought prosperity to the area, along with hemp, flax.
-During the American Revolutionary war, several battles were fought in this area along with the Francis Marion’s—the “Swamp Fox”—harassment of the British forces.
+The township succeeded largely because of the raising and processing of indigo, which brought prosperity to the area, along with hemp and flax.
+During the American Revolution, several battles were fought in this area along with Francis Marion’s—the “Swamp Fox”—harassment of the British forces.